From newbie to advanced: 6 ways to up your mileage redemption game

 About a year passed from the time I opened my first credit card until I was ready to make my first international award redemption.
 I spent that time scheming every possible way I could to earn more points without spending more money.
 I also spent it practising the delicate art of award booking.

-My goal was to fly Lufthansa first class from Chicago to India, but because Lufthansa doesn’t release premium cabin awards space to Star Alliance partners like United until 15 days before departure, I had plenty of time to practice even after I’d locked down my travel dates.
+My goal was to fly Lufthansa first class from Chicago to India, but because Lufthansa doesn’t release premium cabin awards space to Star Alliance partners like United Or Singapore Airlines until 15 days before departure, I had plenty of time to practice even after I’d locked down my travel dates.

 After a while, I realized that I had a very decent shot at finding an award out of Chicago.
 So I started to fine-tune the timing.
 Eventually, I had it down to a science – I knew exactly what time in the day Lufthansa would release first-class award space to partners.
 Fifteen days before my scheduled departure, I was online and had my flight booked less than five minutes after award space became available.